 A zealous performer and promoter of the music of our time, Devin has fostered multiple composer in residency programs premiering dozens of new works.
 He has also constructed innovative avenues to bring new music to the forefront of the classical music scene.
 Under his baton, the Arapahoe Philharmonic and Boulder Symphony have soared to new artistic heights and become a centralized hub for community-wide outreach and education initiatives, major collaborations, operatic performances, and premieres of exciting new music.

 Dedicated to highlighting local composers and exploring the interplay of music, theatre, art, and dance, Devin also commissioned and performed multiple musical responses to exhibitions in the Museum of Contemporary Art during Denver Arts Week.
 He has recently initiated a collaboration between abstract painter Will Day and New York based composer Jonathan Bingham which will result in music and art extemporaneously being created in real-time.
 As a civically minded citizen, Devin was appointed by City Council to serve as an Arts & Culture Commissioner for the City of Boulder and currently serves on the Board of Directors for the Boulder Museum of Contemporary Art.
 Devin’s education includes studies at Ithaca College, University of Denver’s Lamont School of Music, Grinnell College, Vienna Conservatory of Music, and Ball State University.
-Devin lives in Colorado with his wife Molly, an Alexander Technique practitioner and singer, along with their cat and wannabe daughter Chakra.
+Devin shares a life with his soulmate Molly, an Alexander Technique practitioner and singer, along with their cat and wannabe daughter Chakra.